TreeViz/metastyle/documentation/nexss specification.md

 In addition to a few specialized parameters, tree renderers will need to recognize existing css definitions for things such as colors, borders, fonts, and opacity.

-##Labels
+###Labels
 Labels for edges and nodes may come from multiple places.
-First, if the node is an OTU, it may have a label in the OTU block of the NeXML file which specifies a name (e.g., the species name).
+First, if the node is an OTU, it may have a label in the OTU block of the NeXML file which specifies a name (*e.g.*, the species name).
 Specific annotations may contain content which can be used as a label.
 Finally, the text for a label can be specified based in the nexss itself.

 To label an edge or node with text based on a specific annotation, use the “text” parameter.
 Text can either be specified with a literal string in quotes, or be the content of the annotation by using VALUE, or be the label associated with the element by using LABEL.
 Generally, only OTU’s will make use of the LABEL element.
 The relative alignment of the text to the annotated element is controlled using the align (and if applicable, edge-align) parameters.
 Other aspects of the text, such as color, font, etc., use standard css formatting.
-If not specified, the default font properties are those of the figure (e.g., by default most tree renderers will label tips with the OTU labels using the default figure font).
+If not specified, the default font properties are those of the figure (*e.g.*, by default most tree renderers will label tips with the OTU labels using the default figure font).
 Some specific examples of controlling labels with nexss:

 ####Example: labeling nodes with the specified property content
 ***NeXML annotation:***